talerlabs/document-stitcher-cli/README.md

-# PDF Stitcher
+# Document Stitcher

-Sometimes you need to stitch some text and documents into a single PDF for submissions to online platforms.
-This tool helps you do that.
+Stitch together Markdown, images, and PDFs into a single printable PDF suitable for submissions, reports, and archives.
+Write content using familiar Markdown syntax and the tool will render the document, embed external PDFs, inline images when possible, and produce a final PDF ready for distribution.

-With power of markdown, you can create a completely ready submission document with any text editor and have any LLM generate the content for you.
+Author documents in any text editor or generate content with an LLM — the workflow stays the same: write Markdown, reference assets, and let the tool assemble the final PDF.

 ## Markdown Features